 }

-We can do better than that by returning a value that represents the possibility that the method might not return a result, an optional value.
+We can do better by returning a value that represents the possibility that the function might not return a result, an optional value.
+Or use it in a data model to represent an optional field.

 sealed trait Option[+A]